 Makes a stand

 To take his joy

 A monkey like me”

-Robby jumped up from the drums and joined us to sing the chorus
+Robby jumps up from the drums and joins us to sing the chorus

 “Ha ha ha

 Haw haw haw

 Next he is off and running, jumping and swinging while making monkey moves at all the kids cowering in front of the stage.
 He takes the hands of one wide-eyed girl, doing the monkey dance with her.
 Other kids jump up and are dancing as well.
 Eventually we have them dancing in the aisles, as we switched to 60’s dance music.

 Mrs. McCarthy comes out and takes the mic.

 “Merry Christmas.
 There’s never been a Christmas Assembly like this one.
 Please thank all the players and crew for today’s performance.”